iambke/python-error-explainer/README.md

    GROQ_API_KEY=your_api_key_here
    ```

-2. Ensure `errors.txt` is located in the `data/` folder.
-This file contains error explanations used for retrieval.
+2. Ensure `errors.txt` is in the `data/` folder.
+This file contains 69 beginner-friendly Python error explanations formatted for retrieval.

 ## Usage